 Environmental Health; Environmental Pollutants; Genetics, Medical; Placenta

-My research interest is in Reproduction Toxicology and Environmental Health with emphasis on metabolism and transport of metals (mercury, iron, lead, and cadmium) and perfluoralkyl substances across the human placenta.
+My research interest is in Reproduction Toxicology and Environmental Health with emphasis on metabolism and transport of metals (mercury, iron, lead, and cadmium) and per- and polyfluoralkyl substances (PFAS) across the human placenta.
 In search of proteins that mediate placental kinetics, i.e., uptake, distribution, biotransformation, and efflux of the substances, we combine Human Biomonitoring and genotyping with basic research on placental in vitro models.
 The aim is to identify genetic variants related to placental dysfunctions and pregnancy diseases.

 Techniques, methods & infrastructure

-Human Biomonitoring, Genotyping, Molecular biology, Cell culture, Primary cells, Trace element analysis (AFS, AAS)
+Human Biomonitoring, Genotyping, Molecular biology, Cell culture, Placental primary cells, Trace element analysis (AFS, AAS)

 - FATERISK PFAS in the urban water cycle (2020)